 The first level is to deal with the problem using family and friends.
 This level should include an analysis of what foods are eaten and may be contributing to the problem.
 Many cases which appear to have nothing to do with food are in fact caused mainly by food issues.

-However, in rare cases where suicide is a real potential, there may be no choice but to immediately seek professional help for the short term, and deal with the causes in the long term.
+However, in cases where self harm and suicidal thoughts are at risk, immediately seek professional help for the short term, and deal with the causes in the long term.